Thick Forests: Thick forests

 \subsection{Forbidden subgraphs}

 Since they are a hereditary class, thick forests can be characterised by minimal forbidden subgraphs, but there appear to be too many to be useful.
-Some examples are given in Fig.~\ref{fig:forb-vc}, but we will not prove these, except for the case of the graph of Fig.~\ref{fig:unthick} that appears in Fig.~\ref{fig:forb-vc}.
-We defer proof to section~\ref{secB:thickedge} below.
+Some examples are given in Fig.~\ref{fig:forb-vc}, but we will not prove these, except for the graph of Fig.~\ref{fig:forb-vc}.
 The others can be proved similarly.
 There are even infinite families of minimal forbidden subgraphs besides long holes and odd antiholes.
 One such family is shown in Fig.~\ref{fig:forb-inf}.
 We will not prove this, but it can be shown not to be a thick tree using the algorithm of section~\ref{sec:recog}, and minimal likewise, using the symmetries.
 We conjecture that all such infinite families of forbidden subgraphs for $\sF$ are of a similar form, two small graphs connected by a chain of triangles.